Mandalay Bay: History

 Mandalay Bay opened at 10:00 p.m. on March 2, 1999, following a private opening for VIPs earlier in the day that included numerous celebrities.
 Grand opening festivities included the Blues Brothers (Dan Aykroyd, James Belushi, and John Goodman) leading a procession of 200 motorcycles to Mandalay Bay's front doors.
 Later, they performed at the resort's House of Blues club, as did Bob Dylan.
 Mandalay Bay employed 5,000 people, with 30 percent coming from other Circus Circus properties.
 The company changed its name to Mandalay Resort Group later in 1999, reflecting Mandalay Bay as its flagship property.

 In 2002, Mandalay Bay sought approval from the U.S. and Chinese governments to import two panda bears for exhibit at the resort.
 The property would build a glass-domed structure for the animals, next to the resort's Shark Reef aquatic attraction and away from the casino floor.
 The panda exhibit would generate up to $50 million a year, which would be given to the Chinese government to further conservation efforts for the species.
 Critics viewed the proposed exhibit as an exploitative way to attract casino patrons.
 Ultimately, the resort did not gain approval to import the animals.

 In 2003, the resort added a convention center and a second hotel tower.
 Two years later, the resort was bought by MGM Mirage as part of its acquisition of Mandalay Resort Group.
 In 2006, Mandalay Bay was investigated by the U.S. Department of Justice over complaints that the resort failed to comply with the Americans with Disabilities Act of 1990.
 The property eventually spent $20 million to correct the entry doors of 3,000 hotel rooms, as they were deemed too narrow.
 The resort's first major renovation began in late 2012, and continued into the next year, improving various areas of the property.

 Stunt performer Andy Lewis achieved a new slacklining record at Mandalay Bay in 2013, walking 360 feet across a loose rope situated 480 feet above the property.

-In January 2020, Mandalay Bay was named the pre- and post-game venue for the Las Vegas Raiders, a football team which plays at the Allegiant Stadium directly west of the resort.
+In January 2020, Mandalay Bay was named the pre- and post-game venue for the Las Vegas Raiders, an NFL team that plays at the Allegiant Stadium directly west of the resort.
 That month, MGM Resorts also announced that it would sell Mandalay Bay to a joint venture consisting of MGM Growth Properties and The Blackstone Group.
 MGM would own 50.1 percent of the joint venture, and Blackstone would own the remainder.
 Mandalay Bay would be leased to MGM Resorts, which would continue to operate the resort.
 The deal was finalized in February 2020.
 Vici Properties bought MGM Growth in April 2022, and then bought out Blackstone's stake in Mandalay Bay in January 2023.